BenEdridge/shhh/Readme.md

 # Features

 - HTTPS and AES256-GCM encryption
-- Password Encryption from a PBKDF2 Derived Key
+- Optional Password Encryption from a PBKDF2 Derived Key
+- Expiry using KV TTL
+- Delete on Read